Kursk submarine disaster: Mother forcibly sedated

-Russians and observers in the West were shocked by the incident and feared that the public sedation of a crew member's mother meant that the former Soviet Union was returning to Cold War-era methods of silencing dissent.
+Russians and observers in the West were shocked by the incident and feared that the public sedation of Tylik meant that the former Soviet Union was returning to Cold War-era methods of silencing dissent.
 Tylik said that her son had told her six days before the disaster that the submarine had "'death onboard', but he did not explain what he meant."
 She said, "I am sure that the commanders of the Northern Fleet knew that the torpedoes were not in order.
 Those who are guilty must be punished."
 Navy officials in Vidyayevo later confirmed to The Times and to The St. Petersburg Times that Tylik was given a sedative.
 "We've been giving sedatives to relatives since this began, and it is not such a big deal as you make it out to be in the West," said an officer who would not identify himself.
 "We are simply protecting the relatives from undue pain – it was for her own protection."

 Journalist Andrey Kolesnikov, who had been present at Putin's meeting with the families, described his experience in a 2015 documentary titled President.
-He said that when he watched Putin talk to the families, "I honestly thought they would tear him apart.
+He said that when he watched Putin speak to them, "I honestly thought they would tear him apart.
 There was such a heavy atmosphere there, such a clot of hatred, and despair, and pain.
 I never felt anything like it anywhere in my entire life.
 All the questions were aimed at this single man."